Griffinhale/tastebuds_containerized/docs/migrations.md

   migrations fast and predictable.
 - For new non-null columns, use a temporary `server_default` and remove it after backfill if needed.
+- If a change depends on extensions or database-side configs (ex: `unaccent` or text search configs), create them in the same migration before any functions or triggers reference them.

 ## Rollback guidance
 - Always implement `downgrade` for schema changes.